 WDEA Works Social Enterprise Staying Connected Through Creativity

 The staff at WDEA Works Social Enterprises knew that social isolation would be challenging to manage for their supported employees, but with some creative thinking, they found ways to safely stay connected.
+Many of the employees are within the disability services Warrnambool and Hamilton provided by WDEA Works.

 The WDEA Works Social Enterprise organisation employs over 113 people with a disability (supported employees) across their six Warrnambool, Terang and Hamilton sites.
 The enterprises include The Big R’s Shed, Nigretta of Hamilton, E-Waste, Clear Cut, Steam & Clean, The Big Green Shed and Create & Collate.